Q. Will I be provided with a personal studio space for the program?

 A. As a non-formal education program, Rupert graduation qualifications are not recognized as formal education alternatives (they are not equivalent to a masters for example).
 Nonetheless, Rupert alumni continue to enjoy significant support from Rupert, such as promotion of their work, provision of networks and more.

-Q. How does the Educational Program relate to Rupert’s residencies program?
+Q. How does the Educational Program relate to Rupert’s residencies programme?

 A. Residents are given access to Educational Program events and on occasion host events in which participants can take part.
 No further interaction is required from either through it is encouraged.

-Q: Can you tell more about the schedule of the programme in 2021?
+Q. Can you tell more about the schedule of the programme in 2022?

-Q: Is it possible to participate online or come to Vilnius only for planned sessions?
+Q: Is it possible to come to Vilnius only for planned sessions?

 Q: Can I apply as a duo or collective.